Master level course in Physical Geography at Marburg University

 Setting

-This course will take place in a hybrid setting (exept for the first session) with a digital classroom and additional students being present in person in the physical classroom (F 14 | 00A19).
-Details on this synchronous hybrid classroom format will be provided in the first session, which will take place in presence only on Wednesday 12.04.2023 at 09:15 am.
-The link to the digital classroom of the first session is provided in the Ilias course environment (only accessible for members of the course who are logged-in into Ilias).
+This course will take place in a presence only setting in the physical classroom (F 14 | 00A19).
+Details on the course will be provided in the first session, which will take place in presence only on Wednesday 17.04.2024 at 09:15 am.
+The link to the course resourceas of the first session is provided in the Ilias course environment (only accessible for members of the course who are logged-in into Ilias).
 Please also seriously check and follow the Information on the Coronavirus of the University of Marburg.

 Syllabus